agritheory/test_utils/docs/validate_customizations.md

 	- Detects duplicate Custom Fields  and Property Setters across different modules
 	- Prevents conflicting customizations between apps

+5. **Replace email literals** (`validate_email_literals`)
+	- Checks @ email literals in Custom Fields and Property Setters JSON file in the "modified" or "owner" key
+	- Replace it with "Administrator"

 ## Adding New Customizations

 Customizations can be added to the system through several methods: